art work thanks to lorenzo menne

 Bucerias

 Bucerias is a village of several thousand people located about 15 miles north of Puerto Vallarta in the state of Nayarit.
 Bucerias is more relaxed than Vallarta and has a small expatriate community.
 Many pleasant accommodations with moderate prices are on or near the water and the town has the longest stretch of beach on Banderas Bay.
-Now popular with many Canadian tourists because of its more economic prices for food and lodging, Bucerias' architecture is noted for cupolas (domes), and there are hundreds of them on buildings throughout the town.
+Now popular with many Canadian tourists because of its more economical prices for food and lodging, Bucerias' architecture is noted for cupolas (domes), and there are hundreds of them on buildings throughout the town.
 Open air palapa roofed restaurants serve fresh seafood and the uncrowded beaches have gentle surf.
-Joann Quickstad and Patricia Mendez (photo right), who lived in Vallarta for many years, now reside in Bucerias and manage Casa Tranquila with one bedroom apartments.
+Joann Quickstad and Patricia Mendez, who lived in Puerto Vallarta for many years, now reside in Bucerias and manage Casa Tranquila with one bedroom apartments.
 Joann practices massage with Swedish, reflexology and aromatherapy.
 Tel: (329)-298-1767

 Sayulita